Deploy the Deep Security AMI from AWS Marketplace

 - Deployment scripts: Upload and then run the installer using Linux or Unix shell scripts or Microsoft PowerShell.
 For instructions, see Use deployment scripts to add and protect computers.

 - Ansible: For Ansible recipes, see the Deep Security Ansible playbook on GitHub.

 - Chef: For Chef recipes for deployment and management, see the Deep Security Chef cookbook on GitHub.

 - Puppet: For Puppet manifests, see the Deep Security Puppet manifests repository on GitHub.

 - SCCM: Microsoft System Center Configuration Manager (SCCM) can install an agent, activate it, and apply a policy.
 To use SCCM, go to Administration > System Settings > Agents and enable agent-initiated activation.

 - Template or Elastic Beanstalk: Include the agent in your VM template.
 See Bake the agent into your AMI or WorkSpace bundle and AWS Elastic Beanstalk scripts

 - Assign a policy to a computer.

 - Enable at least one agent to act as a Deep Security Relay.
-For details, see Configure relays.
+For details, see Distribute security and software updates with relays.